argilla-io/biome-text/docs/docs/documentation/basics.md

 )
 ```

-The above example trains a text classifier from scratch by configuring a ``Pipeline``, making a ``Datasource`` from a csv file, and creating a `Vocabulary` with this data.
+The above example trains a text classifier from scratch by configuring a ``Pipeline`` and making a ``Dataset`` from a csv file.
 Let's dive into the details.

 ## Pipeline